-1. This is technical note by the Secretariat compliments the Report of the Executive Director on normative and operational activities of the United Nations Human Settlements Programme, including updates on the Inclusive Communities, Thriving Cities flagship programme, the Sustainable Urban Resilience for the Next Generation (SURGe) initiative, urban crises prevention and response initiatives and activities for the period July-December 2023 (HSP/EB.2024/6 and provides additional information and rationale of the different options to operationalize the SURGe initiative.
+This is technical note by the Secretariat compliments the Report of the Executive Director on normative and operational activities of the United Nations Human Settlements Programme, including updates on the Inclusive Communities, Thriving Cities flagship programme, the Sustainable Urban Resilience for the Next Generation (SURGe) initiative, urban crises prevention and response initiatives and activities for the period July-December 2023 (HSP/EB.2024/6 and provides additional information and rationale of the different options to operationalize the SURGe initiative.
 It is intended to support the process of considering any decisions related to the options for operationalization of the SURGe initiative by Executive Board at its first session for the year 2024, in line with Resolution 2/5 of the United Nations Habitat Assembly (UN-Habitat Assembly).

-II.
-The importance of operationalizing the SURGe initiative
+I. The importance of operationalizing the SURGe Initiative

-- 2. In its resolution 2/5 on enhancing the interlinkages between urbanization and climate change resilience, the UN-Habitat Assembly welcomed the Executive Director's efforts to launch the SURGe initiative during the twenty-seventh session of the Conference of the Parties (COP27) to the United Nations Framework Convention on Climate Change (UNFCCC) and, in that regard, requested the Executive Director to inform the Executive Board and subsequently develop options and recommendations for operationalizing the SURGe initiative as a meaningful institutional arrangement for the Executive Board to consider. - 3.
-The SURGe Initiative matured into a mechanism for accelerating multi-stakeholder and multilevel climate action since its launch at COP27 in 2022.
-Supported by its core partners ICLEI Local Governments for Sustainability (ICLEI), Global Covenant of Mayors for Energy & Climate
+1. In its resolution 2/5 on enhancing the interlinkages between urbanization and climate change resilience, the UN-Habitat Assembly welcomed the Executive Director's efforts to launch the SURGe initiative during the twenty-seventh session of the Conference of the Parties (COP27) to the United Nations Framework Convention on Climate Change (UNFCCC) and, in that regard, requested the Executive Director to inform the Executive Board and subsequently develop options and recommendations for operationalizing the SURGe initiative as a meaningful institutional arrangement for the Executive Board to consider.